apjama/SOMALI_NLP/readme.md

 ```

 ## Contributing
 Any one can submit a pull request if it falls into one of the areas described in the project description.
-Hit me up on here or Twitter if you want to get involved but now sure how you can get involved.
+Hit me up on here or Twitter if you want to get involved.

 ## Data
 The data used in this project comes from a bunch of different places.
 In each case, we will cite where the data came from so others can also access it.
 Look under the raw directory for row and json tokens.